ahmad-almekhlafy/mystuff/README.md

-Well, the name of the repositry says it all, doesn't it?
+Well, the name of the repository says it all, doesn't it?